Mile Builder Passages Australia onboard Ocean Gem

 Mile Builder Passages onboard Ocean Gem

 Ocean Gem is a 45-foot yacht for the ocean sailing adventure of a lifetime.
 Whether its a 600nm ocean passage down Australia’s East Coast, a 200 yacht regatta around the Whitsunday Islands, the Rolex Sydney Hobart Race, a Tasman Sea crossing or circumnavigating Tasmania, why not join Ocean Gem as a paying crew member in one of the limited spots available for each adventure.
 Find out more about offshore sailing onboard Ocean Gem.
-Check out the crew testimonials to see what others have to say about their adventures onboard Ocean Gem.
 Come ocean sailing!

 Mile Builder Passages calendar